metio/ilo/docs/content/usage/install.md

 This package requires a Java 11 runtime installed on the host machine.
 It uses the identifier `java11`.

+### Native Binary

+The native binaries have no external dependencies and can be used without installing any additional software.

 ## Installation Methods

 ### Manual Command Line (Mac/Linux)